Originally published: December 2020

-One day in chemo, a woman going through chemotherapy next to me explained to the Head Nurse that she had necrosis in her big right toe and that the doctor should please be informed about it as surgery would be required.
-And I wondered how she knew that so precisely.
-Turns out she is herself a doctor.
+One day in the chemo chair, a woman going through chemo next to me explained to the Head Nurse that she had necrosis in her big right toe and that the doctor should please be informed about it as surgery would be required.
+I wondered how she knew that so precisely.
+Turned out she used to be a doctor.

 Not wanting to lose my nails, I did some research on what to do about it.
 I also talked with a couple of nurses to see if they had any tips.